 C. Color scheme

 - This option is used to change the interface color of PowerPoint 2010.
-Click the down-arrow to open a drop-down list as shown
+Click the down-arrow to open a drop-down list, as shown in Figure 2, below.

 Figure 2: Color scheme drop-down list